8 captivating things you never knew about Betty Lynn

 Although The Andy Griffith Show was named after its star, its success really stemmed from the outstanding supporting cast and the chemistry between the actors.
-However, aside from Ron Howard and Jim Nabors, there are few living cast members left today to carry on the show's legacy.
+However, aside from Ron Howard, there are few living cast members left today to carry on the show's legacy.

 One of those cast members who is still alive is Betty Lynn, and she is thriving.
-The actress best known for playing Thelma Lou, Barney Fife's love interest, celebrates her 90th birthday today.
+The actress is best known for playing Thelma Lou, Barney Fife's love interest.

-Recently, The Charlotte Observer wrote a spectacular profile on Lynn to commemorate the special occasion.
+Recently, The Charlotte Observer wrote a spectacular profile on Lynn.
 Here are a few surprising things we learned about her, and it makes us love her even more!